What is a Subsidiary Company?

 When a parent company owns a subsidiary entity that operates in a foreign land, the subsidiary must follow the law of the land, i.e., the country where it operates.
 However, by their controlling stake, the parent company can influence the decisions and operations of its subsidiary.

-The parent company’s shareholders, along with that of the subsidiary, can vote to elect the board of directors for the subsidiary.
+The parent company’s shareholders and the subsidiary can vote to elect the board of directors for the subsidiary.
 There are instances of overlap of board-member between a subsidiary and its parent company.

 Examples